isabella232/sfcc-helpcenter/content/md/find-data/where-categories.md

 themes: find-data
 title: Where can find my PIM categories?
 popular: false
-related: where-attributes, where-family, where-groups, where-product-association
+related: where-attributes, where-family, where-groups, where-product-association, where-reference-entities
 ---

 # Where to find my PIM categories in SFCC?